 The standard 5 Series received a five-star safety rating from Euro NCAP – expect the Touring model to offer near identical crash protection.

 The 5 Series Touring is well worth considering if you’re looking for a stylish estate that’s spacious and absolutely packed with high-tech kit.
-For more in-depth info on the BMW 5 Series Touring read the interior, practicality, driving and specification sections of our review over the following pages.
+For more in-depth info on the BMW 5 Series Touring read the interior and specification sections of our review over the following pages.
 And, if you want to see what sort of saving you can expect on the 5 Series, click through to our deals page.